marco-mancastroppa/marco-mancastroppa.github.io/index.md

 # Topics
 <p id="topics"></p>
 <b>Dynamical processes on temporal networks</b><br><br>
-    Several systems present time-varying interactions, which follow specific dynamics and temporal patterns: for example, human social interactions, scientific collaborations and neural systems.
-These systems are represented using <b>temporal networks</b>, a generalization of static networks in which nodes interact via links with specific activation and deactivation times.
-Many non-trivialities emerge from the introduction of the temporal dimension: dynamic processes on temporal networks are strongly impacted by the network dynamics, especially when the dynamics of and on the network have comparable time scales.
-Therefore, it is extremely important to study how temporal properties of the network influence dynamic processes that unfold upon it.
+    Several systems present time-varying interactions, which follow specific dynamics and temporal patterns: these systems are represented using <b>temporal networks</b>.
+Dynamic processes on temporal networks are strongly impacted by the network dynamics, especially when the dynamics of and on the network have comparable time scales.
+We study how temporal properties of the network influence dynamic processes unfolding upon it.
 <img src="/pictures/dyn_temp.png" alt="Dyn_temp"><br><br>
 <b>Temporal hypergraphs generation<br><br>
 <img src="/pictures/Ht.png" alt="Ht"><br><br>